 The paralegal studies program at Grand Valley State University is one of the best paralegal programs in Michigan.
 The school offers a B.A./B.S. in legal studies and a paralegal certificate program.
-Students who want to earn the bachelor of arts have to fulfill a requirement of third semester proficiency in a foreign language while the bachelor of science requires courses in statistics and research methods.
+Students who want to earn a bachelor of arts have to fulfill a requirement of third-semester proficiency in a foreign language while the bachelor of science requires courses in statistics and research methods.
 The undergraduate and certificate programs are approved by the American Bar Association (ABA).
-A minor in legal studies is available, but is not approved by the ABA.
+A minor in legal studies is available but is not approved by the ABA.

 Program: Bachelor of Arts | Legal Studies

 Bachelor of Science | Legal Studies

 Minor | Legal Studies

 Legal Education Admission Program (LEAP) | Legal Studies